|

 "When I perform," says Schmidt, "I want to communicate with everyone in the room so they feel energized and uplifted.
 I want my songs to help people find the best in themselves."

 Something else that sets Ellen Schmidt apart from many other songwriters is her maturity.
-"My life experience seasons my songs," says Schmidt, who just turned 70.
-She’s taught school, cared for a dying parent, and raised seven children in a blended family with her husband of thirty years.
+"My life experience seasons my songs," says Schmidt, who is in her early 70's.
+Shes taught school, cared for a dying parent, and raised seven children in a blended family with her husband of thirty years.
 Now a grandmother, she says, "I try to savor each day and enjoy the journey.
 My life is wonderful.
 I feel very thankful and I want to share this joy with my audience.
 I want to tell them: "Live your life joyfully.
 Enjoy the journey.
 Appreciate everything along the way."

 Schmidt has brought her songs to coffeehouses, festivals, schools, nursing homes, and fund-raising events for over ten years.
 She has shared the stage with Les Sampou, Don White, and Billy Novick, and made frequent appearances on folk radio programs at WGBH, WUMB, and WERS.
 She also performs regularly with Jake Kensinger in the duo Two for the Show.